- No annual fee

 The United Gateway℠ Card comes with a $0 annual fee.
 So you might feel less pressure to spend a lot or travel every year simply to justify the annual fee.

-Small sign-up bonus not worth much
+Small sign-up bonus

 The United Gateway℠ Card offers a small sign-up bonus that won’t get you very far.